NEXT_VER=NEXT_VERSION e.g. "0.8.0" (skip for PATCH releases)

 ls dist should only contain one file, for each modules

-Push to test pypi
+Push to Test PyPI

-The package server pypi has a test server where packages can be uploaded to
+The package server PyPI has a [test server](https://test.pypi.org) where

-check that they work correctly before pushing the real version.
-This section
+packages can be uploaded to check that they work correctly before pushing the

-illustrates how to upload the package to test pypi and verify that it works.
+and verify that it works.

-package in this directory, or modify the commands to upload only this
+only package in this directory, or modify the commands to upload only this

 file).